Updated on 24 April, 2026

 The purpose of stay in Poland is to conduct research or development work under contract for carrying out a research project concluded with a research unit, which has been accredited by the Ministry of Interior and Administration (UW is on the list).

-- Agreement/ work contract for carrying out a research project
+- Agreement or employment contract for carrying out a research project with a research institution,

-- Documents confirming having health insurance ((If you are already employed at the UW, this document should be received from the Human Resources Office)
+- Health insurance confirmation: if you are already employed at UW, you could obtain it from the Human Resources Office,

-- Evidence of sufficient funds to cover the costs of living and return travel to the country of origin or residence (read more here)
+- Proof of having sufficient funds to cover living costs and return travel to the country of origin or residence,

 More information on how to submit your documents.